A characterization of finite \'etale morphisms in tensor triangular geometry: Strongly separable algebras

 \end{Def}

 \begin{Rem} The trace map and trace form of a rigid algebra are given by the following string diagrams:

 \end{Rem}

-\begin{Rem} A map $f:A\otimes A \to \unit$ is said to be an ``invariant'' form (also called an ``associative'' form) if $f\circ (\mu \otimes 1) = f\circ (1\otimes \mu)$.
-Note that any form which factors through $\mu$ (such as the trace form of a rigid algebra) is necessarily invariant by the associativity of the multiplication.
-The converse is also true: A form $A \otimes A \to \unit$ is invariant if and only if it factors through~$\mu$.
+\begin{Rem} A map $f\colon A\otimes A \to \unit$ is said to be an ``associative'' form (also called an ``invariant'' form) if $f\circ (\mu \otimes 1) = f\circ (1\otimes \mu)$.
+Note that any form which factors through $\mu$ (such as the trace form of a rigid algebra) is necessarily associative by the associativity of the multiplication.
+The converse is also true: A form $A \otimes A \to \unit$ is associative if and only if it factors through~$\mu$.
 In fact, we obtain a bijection

 given by $\theta \mapsto \theta \circ \mu$ with inverse $f \mapsto f\circ (u\otimes 1) = f\circ(1\otimes u)$. \end{Rem}